 What happens on a day trip to Skomer Island

-After buying our landing passes at Lockley Lodge (more information later on in this post), we boarded our boat with 48 other passengers, all squashed up together on wooden benches.
+After buying our landing passes at Lockley Lodge, we boarded our boat trip out to see the puffins with 48 other passengers, all squashed up together on wooden benches.
 On the 15 minute boat journey to Skomer Island, we began spotting puffins flying out over the water and seals sunning themselves on the rocks.
 I desperately started snapping away with my camera, not realising that I really didn’t need to worry.
 The best sightings were yet to come.

 When we arrived at Skomer Island, we walked up a steep set of steps to meet the warden.
 He showed us a map of the site and set the ground rules for our visit – stick to the paths to avoid disturbing burrows, remember all animals on the island are wild and shouldn’t be disturbed, and to only sit down and eat at dedicated picnic sites dotted around the island.
 Then, we were free to explore.